-You really can't call yourself an adult with a capital "A" until you've thrown out all your posters—and that extends to mass-produced store-bought "art prints" too.
+You really can't call yourself an adult with a capital "A" until you've thrown out all your posters—and that extends to mass-produced store-bought art prints, too.
 The misconception is that original art is expensive, but it doesn't have to be.
-Some online shops are changing the game and offering original art from upcoming artists at seriously attractive prices.
+Some cool online shops are changing the game and offering original art from upcoming artists at seriously attractive prices.

 Similar to dark bedding, there's really no telling what hides beneath those ratty forest-green towels.
 And if they feel more like an exfoliating glove than a towel, it's time for an upgrade!
 Fouta towels are great because they are thinner, dry more quickly, and take up less space—but they're still super absorbent.

 You love your collection of bar-themed beer glasses—fine.
 But outside of football season, you may want to invest in actual glassware so you can serve a swanky old fashioned in something other than the beer mug you grabbed from your college town's local dive.
 A set of highball glasses is a good start.